selenag1958/sep10-freedom-project/prep/presentation.md

 # Presentation Plan

 ## Hook
-* ask a would you rather with architect
+* play a small game of would you rather
+  * summer or sring
+  * city or town
+  * old architect or new architect

 ## Product
 * demo my website